DavidGiraldoCode/p-Evaluating_GPU-accelerated_spatial_data_structure_for_boids/session_notes.md

 ```

 ### Learnings
-1. I was causing a race condition when traing to increment and assing some values to a buffer depending on the thread id.
+1. I was causing a race condition when traying to increment and assing some values to a buffer depending on the thread id.
 Had to include HLSL atomic oprations. `InterlockedAdd` and `InterlockedExchange`.
 When several parallel threads try to write to the same Buffer (which lives globally), the last will overwrite the work of all the others.
 2. Remember to balance the thread group at every Dispatch accordingly to the size of the problem.
-I was dispatching the same number of thread groups when dealing with vixels than when dealing with obstacles.
+I was dispatching the same number of thread groups when dealing with voxels than when dealing with obstacles.
 3. As Buffer are heap memory allocations, in Unity `C#` they live as pointer, when passed between clases, they are passed by references not by value.
 If `class A` instantiate the BufferA, and then passes it to `class B`, the Buffer gets pass as reference, and `class B` does not need to deallocate that resourse. `class A` should handle the destruction of the buffer.
 4. Buffer persist accross Dispatch calls.
 Only when `.SetData()` or `.Release()` are called, the buffers change.

+## Session 2024-11-12: Sorting hashed obstacles.

+- The GPU handled the hashing of every obstacle, mapping it to a grid.
+- Then, the CPU gets the `hashedObstacleNodesBuffer` and sort them by the grid id.
+- The buffer is send back to the GPU.